-This includes information about the following programs.
+This includes information about the following programs:

-- Property Tax Exemptions for Disabled Veterans The law provides partial exemptions for any property owned by veterans who are disabled, spouses and survivors of deceased disabled veterans.
-This includes homesteads donated to disabled veterans by charitable organizations at no cost to the disabled veterans.
+- Property Tax Exemptions for Disabled Veterans The law provides partial exemptions for any property owned by veterans who are disabled, spouses and survivors of deceased disabled veterans and spouses and survivors of military personnel who died on active duty.
 The amount of exemption is determined according to percentage of service-connected disability.
-The law also provides a 100 percent exemption for 100 percent disabled veterans and their surviving spouses, beginning in 2009, and for surviving spouses of U.S. armed service members killed in action. - Property Tax Exemptions Non-profit organizations that meet statutory requirements may seek property tax exemptions and must apply to their county appraisal district by a specific date.
-Businesses that receive tax abatements granted by taxing units; ship inventory out of Texas that may be eligible for the "freeport" exemption; store certain goods in transit in warehouses that are moved within 175 days; construct, install or acquire pollution control; own and operate energy storage systems; or store offshore drilling equipment while not in use may also be eligible for statutory exemptions. - Rendering Taxable Property If a business owns tangible personal property that is used to produce income, the business must file a rendition with its local county appraisal district by a specified date.
-Personal property includes inventory and equipment used by a business.
+The law also provides a 100% exemption for 100% disabled veterans and their surviving spouse. - Property Tax Exemptions Non-profit organizations that meet statutory requirements may seek property tax exemptions and must apply to their county appraisal district by a specific date.
+Businesses that receive tax abatements granted by taxing units, firms that ship inventory out of Texas, and businesses that acquire pollution control property may also be eligible for statutory exemptions. - Rendering Taxable Property If a business owns tangible personal property that is used to produce income, the business must file a rendition with its local county appraisal district by a specified date.
+Personal property includes inventory and equipment used by the business.
 Owners do not have to render exempt property such as church property or an agriculture producer's equipment used for farming. - Appraisal Notices If a taxpayer's property value increased in the last year, the Texas taxpayer will receive a notice of appraised value from the appropriate local county appraisal district.
-The city, county, school districts and other local taxing units will use the appraisal district's value to set property taxes for the coming year. - Property Taxpayer Remedies This Comptroller publication explains in detail how to protest a property appraisal, what issues the county appraisal review board (ARB) can consider and what to expect during a protest hearing.
-The publication also discusses the option of taking a taxpayer's case to district court, the State Office of Administrative Hearings or binding arbitration if the taxpayer is dissatisfied with the outcome of the ARB hearing.
+The city, county, school districts and other local taxing units will use the appraisal district's value to set property taxes for the coming year. - Property Tax Remedies This Comptroller publication explains in detail how to protest a property appraisal, what issues the county appraisal review board (ARB) can consider and what to expect during a protest hearing.
+The publication also discusses the option of taking a taxpayer's case to district court or entering into binding arbitration if the taxpayer is dissatisfied with the outcome of the ARB hearing.